Event Start Time: 7pm

 Shadow figures, full-bodied apparitions, cold spots and strange wind, doors banging opened and closed, whispering, footsteps, strange shuffling noises, running, squeaking chairs, items being removed from closed bags and randomly appearing in other places, nurse call alarms activating of their own volition, knocking, disembodied voices, chilling EVPS (electronic voice phenomena), scratching noises, shadows crawling on the ceiling and walls, crying, screaming—Nopeming Sanatorium is a hotbed of activity that needs to be investigated, documented and explored.

-The only question that remains—will you be brave enough to undergo a lone vigil in the crematorium?
+The only question that remains—will you be brave enough to undergo a lone vigil in this daunting building!?

 Nopeming Sanatorium was built in a secluded area of the woods about ten miles from Duluth and opened in May of 1912.
 The Government run facility accepted the first 50 tuberculosis patients who had made the muddy trek in a caravan of horse-drawn carriages.
 The Ojibwe, or Chippewa, word Nopeming means “out in the woods,” a place ideal for patients suffering from TB who needed to be far from the industrial pollution typical of the time.